microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

+ - aproba@2.0.0
- - cli-width@4.1.0
+ - wide-align@1.1.5

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

-Copyright (c) 2015, Ilya Radchenko <knownasilya@gmail.com>
+Copyright (c) 2015, Rebecca Turner <me@re-becca.org>

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above